AlivadTheImpala/school_vault/Chapter 11 Notes.md

 ![[Screenshot 2023-03-04 at 16.50.25.png]]

 ### Convergent Evolution
-Convergent evolution occurs in the case of two different species, with two different origin points, developing characteristics  that have a similar form
+Convergent evolution occurs in the case of two different species, with two different origin points, developing characteristics that have a similar form and function.
+This is called an **analagous structure**.
+We can look at bats and insects for example.
+They dont share a common ancestor, but both developed what we call wings.
+A **Homologus structure**, by contrast, would be the wings of a hummingbird and an ostrich.
+Their wings did not evolve independantly, they came from a common ancestor with wings, each is just a branch within that tree.